arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 No one needed to eat food in Valinor, since everyone in Valinor was immortal.
 The food were all zero calories, and the purpose of food in Valinor _was purely for pleasure_.
 When you ate food in Valinor, you got to enjoy to taste it deeper than you could ever on Earth, and after you swallowed, the food dissolved and disappeared into the air.

-Rhylandor stopped by a stand with some golden looking stuff.
+Rohan stopped by a stand with some golden looking stuff.
 Looking closer, these were baklava, with the flakiest filo pastry layers you've ever encountered, with layers of honey and rosewater mixed in with pieces of sliced almonds and crushed pistachios.
-Alethea and Rhylandor popped a piece each into their mouths.
+Alethea and Rohan popped a piece each into their mouths.
 Crunch.
 Crunch.
 Crunch.
 They took a moment to enjoy its delicate taste and rosy aroma.

 They reached the portal that went to Earth.
 There was a small line-up of five creatures ahead of them.